bpuig/laravel-subby/docs/v4.x/models/plan-feature-model.md

 ## Create plan features

-Features are things that you plan allows you to do.
-They can be resettable or a fixed value.
+Features are things that your plan allows subscribers to do.
+The obligatory fields are: `tag`, `name`, and `value`.
+The value of the feature tells if or how many times the subscriber is allowed to use it.
+When setting a feature that should be active or not, use written strings 'true' or 'false', otherwise use an integer to tell how many times it can be used.
+If you want the usage of features to be reset on a regular basis, provide optional `resettable_period` and `resettable_interval` fields.

 ```php
 use Bpuig\Subby\Models\Plan;